 The term "free trial" refers to giving potential customers an opportunity to evaluate your software for free for a limited period of time.
 It helps customers decide whether the software is a good fit for them and whether to buy it after the trial period has ended.

-Offering a free trial can make it a lot simpler to convert prospects into paying customers.
+Offering a free trial for SaaS can make it a lot simpler to convert prospects into paying customers.
 By giving potential customers a chance to sample your software, they will be confident that, when they decide to make a formal commitment, they will receive full value for their money.
 This can encourage more users to sign up, making it a helpful strategy for businesses trying to enter the market.

 Secondly, people love anything free.
 By providing a free trial, you can capitalize on people's love of a good deal and convince them that your software is dependable, well-made, and beneficial.
 Once they realize how beneficial your software is, they will not want to part with it after the trial period has ended which will increase conversions.